Analysis | The important thing about the Mike Lee impeachment trial dust-up

 Giuliani’s call came after the riot had died down that evening, but it’s readily apparent why Trump and Giuliani would seek Tuberville out specifically: He had been one of the dozen or so senators who said they would object to the election results in key states.
 There’s really no reason to call a freshman senator who had just been sworn in weeks earlier and has no real legislative heft if your intent is to talk about the riot.
 They were focused on gumming up the works to buy time.

 Thus far we have myriad evidence that Trump, at the very least, wasn’t terribly troubled by the events that day.
-The Post’s Josh Dawsey published a must-read story about that earlier this week, dissecting the Trump legal team’s claim that Trump was immediately “horrified” by the scenes.
+The Post’s Rosalind Helderman and Josh Dawsey published a must-read story about that earlier this week, dissecting the Trump legal team’s claim that Trump was immediately “horrified” by the scenes.

 Trump’s delayed, mealy-mouthed call for the rioters to “go home” (while expressing his “love” for them), didn’t come till 4:17 p.m., more than two hours after the rioters broke into the Capitol.
 Sen. Lindsey O. Graham (R-S.C.) acknowledged, “It took him a while to appreciate the gravity of the situation.”
 Sen. Ben Sasse (R-Neb.) went further, saying Trump “was walking around the White House confused about why other people on his team weren’t as excited as he was” about the riot.